Ancient Anchorage memories.

 I remember going down to 4th avenue and watching the Fur Rendezvous when the dog sleds took off.
 The Coca Cola plant was down the hill from 5th Avenue.

-We shopped at Monty's department store and went to movies at the Denali Theater.
+We shopped at Monty's department store and went to the movies at the Denali Theater.

-For the next many years we were the local distributor for Standard Oil.
-Hauling fuel from Homer to Kenai and delivering it to the area around Kenai, Ridgeway and Soldatna.
+For the next many years, we were the local distributor for Standard Oil.
+Hauling fuel from Homer to Kenai and delivering it to the area around Kenai, Ridgeway and Soldotna.

 From 9 to 19 I lived in Alaska and loved every minute of it; The fish, the bears, the moose, the berries, the rhubarb, and ice skating.
-Alaska became a state, and I remember the earthquake, That is another story.
+Alaska became a state, and I remember the earthquake.
+But that's another story.